Intro to Ethereum

 The real-life machines which are storing the EVM state.
 Nodes communicate with each other to propagate information about the EVM state and new state changes.
 Any user can also request the execution of code by broadcasting a code execution request from a node.
 The Ethereum network itself is the aggregate of all Ethereum nodes and their communications.

-Where ether is stored.
-Users can initialize accounts, deposit ether into the accounts, and transfer ether from their accounts to other users.
+Where ETH is stored.
+Users can initialize accounts, deposit ETH into the accounts, and transfer ETH from their accounts to other users.
 Accounts and account balances are stored in a big table in the EVM; they are a part of the overall EVM state.

-A “transaction request” is the formal term for a request for code execution on the EVM, and a “transaction” is a fulfilled transaction request and the associated change in the EVM state.
+A "transaction request" is the formal term for a request for code execution on the EVM, and a "transaction" is a fulfilled transaction request and the associated change in the EVM state.
 Any user can broadcast a transaction request to the network from a node.
-For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and “committed to the network” by some other node.
+For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and "committed to the network" by another node.
 Execution of any code causes a state change in the EVM; upon commitment, this state change is broadcast to all nodes in the network.
 Some examples of transactions:

-- Send X ether from my account to Alice’s account.
+- Send X ETH from my account to Alice's account.

-- Publish some smart contract code into EVM memory.
+- Publish some smart contract code into EVM state.

 - Execute the code of the smart contract at address X in the EVM, with arguments Y.

 The volume of transactions is very high, so transactions are "committed" in batches, or blocks.
 Blocks generally contain dozens to hundreds of transactions.

-A reusable snippet of code (a program) which a developer publishes into EVM memory.
+A reusable snippet of code (a program) which a developer publishes into EVM state.
 Anyone can request that the smart contract code be executed by making a transaction request.
 Because developers can write arbitrary executable applications into the EVM (games, marketplaces, financial instruments, etc.) by publishing smart contracts, these are often also called dapps, or Decentralized Apps.